Learn the science and art of “Surgery without Instruments”

 - A certificate recognizing you as a ‘Certified Yoga Teacher’ (CYT).

-This course is organized into 5 intensive modules spread over a period of 36 months.
-Modules 1 & 2 are two week intensives, Modules 3-5 are three week intensives.
+This course is organized into 3 intensive (4-week) modules spread over a period of 36 months.

-Also required is at least one-year experience as a teacher and at least one-year personal yoga practice.
+Also required is at least one-year experience as a teacher and 3 years of regular personal yoga practice.

 While everyone can practice yoga for their own health and well being, not all are ready to become Therapists.
 Thus, a few pre-requisites are suggested to apply for this training program: